Giant sunfish: Taxonomy

-In December 2017, it was demonstrated that Mola alexandrini may be a senior synonym of Mola ramsayi (Ranzani 1839) through both historically and newly published morphological data.
-In July 2020, building upon this scientific learning, the larval forms of these species were discovered for the first time and confirmed with DNA analyses by Australian and New Zealander scientific teams.
+In December 2017, it was demonstrated that Mola alexandrini may be a senior synonym of Mola ramsayi (Giglioli 1883) through both historically and newly published morphological data.
+In July 2020, building upon this scientific learning, the larval forms of these species were discovered for the first time and confirmed with DNA analyses by Australian and New Zealand scientific teams.

 The ocean sunfish are in the genus Mola, currently composed of three species: Mola mola, Mola alexandrini, Mola tecta.
-Also known as the southern ocean sunfish or southern sunfish, Mola alexandrini are commonly found in the epipelagic zone of the ocean which is the part of the ocean where enough light penetrates for photosynthesis to occur although recent studies also suggest that the sunfish are more common in deep waters than previously thought.
+Also known as the southern ocean sunfish or southern sunfish, Mola alexandrini are commonly found in the epipelagic zone of the ocean, where enough light penetrates for photosynthesis to occur, although recent studies also suggest they may also be more common in deep waters.

+Camillo Ranzani named Mola alexandrini in honour of his contemporary Antonio Alessandrini, a teacher of comparative anatomy and veterinary science at the University of Bologna.